The Rundown

 click to see more

-Criteria 1 – Ingredient Quality
+1. Ingredient Quality

-Criteria 2 – Fat Count
+2. Fat Count

 Pups who are active will need a higher fat content in their food as they’ll be using it up fairly quickly for energy.
 Less active or older dogs will need a slightly lower number.

-Criteria 3 – Omega Fatty Acid Content & Quality
+3. Omega Fatty Acid Content & Quality

 Boston Terriers can be prone to food allergies and intolerances, and while this most often affects their stomach and their digestion, it can also have an effect on the hydration of their skin and the softness of their fur.

 Food allergies can cause dry skin and brittle, rough fur.
 Making sure your Boston Terrier’s diet is packed with Omega-3 and -6 fatty acids is a great way to combat these allergies from the inside out.
+Omega fatty acids help hydrate the skin and fur, keeping the itching to a minimum.

 Questions & Answers

-If you want to feed your Boston Terrier the best food for his or her health, you’ll want to choose something all-natural, packed with nutrients (in the form of real meat, fruits, vegetables, and healthy fat sources), and devoid of grains, artificial ingredients, and low-quality fillers.
+If you want to feed your Boston Terrier the best dog food for his or her health, you’ll want to choose something all-natural, packed with nutrients (in the form of real meat, fruits, vegetables, and healthy fat sources), and devoid of grains, artificial ingredients, and low-quality fillers.

 You should look for real meat or meat meal as ingredient number one, healthy carbs such as veggies and fruits, identifiable and natural sources of fat, vitamins and minerals, and chelated minerals (these help with digestibility).